awwx/meteor-offline-data/README.md

 # Meteor Offline Data #

-Home of the Meteor offline data project, implementing an "Offline Collection" which wrap a `Meteor.Collection`:
+Home of the Meteor offline data project, implementing an "Offline Collection" which wraps a `Meteor.Collection`:

 * Data from the server is stored persistently in the browser database, making it available to the